pagopa-archive/io-docs/docs/io-handbook/development-guidelines.md

 - Favor the use of ["pure" functions](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c)
 - Use [Option](https://github.com/gcanti/fp-ts/blob/master/src/Option.ts) and avoids `null` / `undefined` checks
 - To handle errors, return [Either](https://github.com/gcanti/fp-ts/blob/master/src/Either.ts) instead of throwing exceptions
-- use `Promises` instead of callbacks for the asynchronous code.
-Limits the use of callbacks to interaction with existing libraries (ideally you wrap promisify callbaks though)
+- use `TaskEither` instead of callbacks (or promises) for the asynchronous code.
+Limits the use of callbacks (or promises) to the interaction with existing libraries (ideally you promisify callbaks and taskify the result though)
 - Consider using `async` / `await` instead of `then` / `catch` if it can make the code more readable
 - Use common code (types and functions) defined in [italia-ts-commons](https://github.com/pagopa/italia-ts-commons) (e.g. `NonEmptyString`, `DateFromString`, `EmailString`, etc.)
 - Use [io-ts](https://github.com/gcanti/io-ts) to defined types that validate at compile and run-time.
 - Use [fp-ts](https://github.com/gcanti/fp-ts) for functional data structures (i.e. `Option`, `Either`, `NonEmptyArray`, etc...)
-- Use [italia-utils](https://github.com/pagopa/italia-utils) for generating `io-ts` models from OpenAPI specs.
+- Use [italia-utils](https://github.com/pagopa/italia-utils) for generating `io-ts` models and API client from the OpenAPI specs.
 - Refer to the [React Typescript cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet) to type React Components

 ### Development Style Guide